FREQUENTLY ASKED QUESTIONS

 Roys Bay only require a 10% deposit which is fully refundable at anytime during the building process.

-Am I allowed to alter my unit?
+Am I allowed to alter my apartment or unit?

 Yes, you may, with prior approval from the operator and by using operator approved designs and contractors.
 You may need to return the unit to its original form at exit at your cost.